voyager1winterberry/cse372-01srs/srsV3-0.md

 ### 3.3.5 Logical Database Requirements <a name="3.3.5-logical-database-requirements" />

-The MyJym database shall store all the tables that are necessary for storing information required by the application.
+The MyJym database shall store all the tables that are necessary for storing information required by the application.<br>

 ***3.3.5.1*** The workout table shall contain an exercise title column<br>
 ***3.3.5.2*** The workout table shall contain a description column<br>